MSP’s campus is opened to staff, students, and faculty. Classes and activities are in-person.

 *Click on the questions below to see the responses.

-If you are ill or test positive for COVID, do not come to campus.
-You must notify Dean of Student Services, Amanda Ming ([email protected]), and your faculty to make adjustments to your attendance, if necessary.
+If you believe you were exposed to COVID and are experiencing symptoms, do not come to campus.
+You must notify Director of Student Services Carrie Pyeatt ([email protected]) and your faculty to adjust your attendance.